muthyalanikhil/SimplySiamApplication/README.md

 # Description

-This application will take the orders and provide dine - in, deliver and take away of the food as ordered by the customer as per choice.
+This application will take the orders and provide dine - in, deliver and take away of the food as ordered by the customer's choice.
 In this application we provide the user login in two different ways, the user can register and login with his credentials or continue as a guest.
 Here, the user can place the order from the menu, and then customer will provide the address for the delivery and he can proceed with check out and get the food at their doorstep, prefer dine-in for food to be on time by reserving table and giving the order or